 I always make my sorbets in Vitamix, but you can also use a blender!
 Vitamix sorbet gets pretty creamy because of how finely it purees the fruits.
 If you want another delicious recipe, check out my Pineapple Sorbet recipe!!

 The best way to ripen plums is to put them into a paper bag for 2 days.
 If you are in a hurry, you can bake the plums at 325º F for 15 minutes.
-Baking not only softens the plums but it also caramelizes the sweet flavors.
+Baking not only softens the plums but also caramelizes the sweet flavors.

 Vegan Plum Sorbet